History of the Division

 - The Patient Safety Research Program, led by Dr. Jason Adelman,

-- The NHLBI Pooled Cohorts Study, led by Dr. Elizabeth Oelsner, and
+- The Collaborative Cohort of Cohorts for COVID-19 Research and the NHLBI Pooled Cohorts Study, led by, Dr. Elizabeth Oelsner,

 - The Center for Behavioral Cardiovascular Health, led by Drs.
-Karina Davidson and Donald Edmondson.
+Donald Edmondson and Ian Kronish,

 In addition, the Program in Narrative Medicine, led by Dr. Rita Charon has recently expanded into her new Department of Medical Humanities and Ethics.
-The division's research program occupies approximately 7,000 square feet of space, and is home to the division's database manager, grants administrator, and several research coordinators and project assistants.
+The division's research program occupies approximately 7,500 square feet of space, and is home to the division's database managers, grants administrators, research coordinators and project assistants.